75th Air Base Wing Airman accepted to the U.S. Air Force Academy Preparatory School

 |0

-This work, 75th Air Base Wing Airman accepted to the U.S. Air Force Academy Preparatory School [Image 4 of 4], by 2nd Lt.
+This work, 75th Air Base Wing Airman accepted to the U.S. Air Force Academy Preparatory School, by 2nd Lt.
 Taylor Ferry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT